odewahn/orm-jupyter-announcement/README.md

 * On the backend, we use [tmpnb](https://github.com/jupyter/tmpnb) to provide temporary Notebook server that runs a kernel.
 * On the frontend, we use our new [Thebe](https://github.com/oreillymedia/thebe) widget, which provides a slimmed down notebook frontend that handles code cells.
 (Think of Thebe as a way to plug out the "Code" cell box from the Notebook and drop it into a static site.)

-We'll be open sourcing Thebe soon and making lot's of improvements in this workflow, so stay tuned.
+We'll be making lot's of improvements in this workflow, so stay tuned.